ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-paragraphs.md

 HTML paragraphs are a basic element in creating web pages.
 With the `<p>` tag, this element is used to display the main text or content in a structured paragraph.
 Its use allows clear separation and organization of text, making it easier for readers to understand the information.

-The following is an example of using paragraphs elements in HTML :
+The following is an example of using paragraphs tag in HTML :

 ```html title="index.html"
 <p>